MARN-5895/Website/assignments/01/README.md

 ## Step 3: Create a base custom conda environment
-You now have to the basic python packages we will need.
-A good way to do this is with a custom [conda environment file](https://docs.conda.io/projects/conda/en/latest/user-guide/tasks/manage-environments.html#creating-an-environment-from-an-environment-yml-file).
+You now have to the python packages we will need.
+By default, anaconda comes with basic python packages, but it does not come with some of the packages we use for computational research.
+A good way to install these packages is to build a custom [conda environment file](https://docs.conda.io/projects/conda/en/latest/user-guide/tasks/manage-environments.html#creating-an-environment-from-an-environment-yml-file).
 Working with environments helps you keep track of the versions and releases of packages you used for a specific project.
 Conda helps you toggle back and forth between different environments, thus allowing you to run different software versions that may be required for different projects.
 Below is an `marn5895.yml` file that Cesar created for this class:

 ```BASH
 name: marn5895